 The apostles could have handled things much differently than they did.
 For example, they could have put the blame on the widows or someone else.
 A statement could have been distributed among the early church that condoned the neglect of the Hellenistic widows.
 The apostles also had the power to make an arbitrary decision and just choose their preferred seven to manage the distribution of food and be done with it.

-Instead, they gave the community the responsibility of appointing seven men to manage the task of distributing food.
+Instead, the apostles responded as peacemakers and gave the community the responsibility of appointing seven men to manage the task of distributing food.
 By delegating the decision to the people, they entrusted the community to choose their own managers.
 It is not explicitly stated, but the seven names of the men selected were all Greek, suggesting that the community as a whole selected men from the Hellenistic people group.

 The apostles not only empowered the community to make a decision, but they empowered some of the people most affected by it, believing these were the people most capable of solving the problem.